yuboer/genome-centric-portrait-of-cellulose-hydrolysis/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

-# partII: genome-centric portrait pipeline proposed in this study
+# part II: genome-centric portrait pipeline proposed in this study

 Files in the folder of ./dbCAN_annotation_results/ were the input file to the annotation pipeline developed in this study,